iadvize/documentation/docs/javascript-callbacks.md

 ## How to use callbacks

-To execute custom code during an iAdvize callback function you have to define a `var iAdvizeCallbacks;` variable that will contain the callbacks you want to use. **You must declare that variable before iAdvize tracking code.**
+To execute custom code during an iAdvize callback function you have to define an `iAdvizeCallbacks` variable that will contain the callbacks you want to use.

+**⚠️ Please note that you must declare this variable before the main iAdvize tag.**

-Each callback function has a `obj` variable passed as a parameter that could contain some extra information about iAdvize elements.
+Each callback function has an `obj` variable passed as a parameter that could contain some extra information about iAdvize elements.

-In the example we want to track Google Analytics events when a chat or a call starts / ends :
+In the example bellow we want to track Google Analytics events when a chat or a call starts / ends :

 <pre class="prettyprint lang-js">var iAdvizeCallbacks = {
   //iAdvize callback functions are listed here